About Our Team

 As The Well's Practice Manager, Karyn makes sure everything runs smoothly in the front and back office, helping to create the space that allows healing throughout The Well.

-Kay Kerimian (They/Them) works at The Well as social media maven, farmers market manager, & admin extraordinaire.
+Kay Kerimian (She/They) works at The Well as Social Media Coordinator, Farmers Market Manager, & Administrative Assistant.
 When not at the front desk, Kay is a multidisciplinary artist residing in Mt.
 Pleasant.
 A proud Actors' Equity member, their work has been featured at The Kennedy Center, The Library of Congress, Shakespeare Theatre Company, & Marvel Comics.
-Kay is also a creative facilitator, mentor, & advocate, serving the queer & differently-abled by promoting radical self-love, mental health awareness, & community-based growth.
+Kay is also a creative facilitator, mentor, & advocate, serving the queer & differently-abled by promoting radical self-love, mental health & disability visibility, & community building.
 Kay strives to champion wellness for all & is grateful to work in an environment that supports these principles.